suryobuwono/super-cashier/README.md

 3. Open `test_case_supercashier.ipynb` in **Jupyter Notebook** or **VS Code with Jupyter support**.
 4. Run the notebook cells step by step to explore and test all features.
 5. Follow on-screen prompts interactively to complete transactions.

 ---

+## Limitations & Future Directions

+**1. Unit Price Assignment**
+   Currently, users must manually input the unit price for each item.
+In the future, the program should be integrated with a product pricing database, allowing users to simply input the item name and quantity.
+The system would then automatically assign the corresponding unit price and compute the total cost.

+**2. Item name Validation and Suggestions**
+   At present, item name validation is limited to input formatting and does not verify if the item actually exists in the supermarket's inventory.
+Future improvements should include intelligent suggestions for mistyped or ambiguous names.
+For example, if a user enters "chicken", which isn’t a recognized item, the program could suggest "fried chicken" or "grilled chicken" if those are available in stock.

+**3. Inventory Catalog Management**
+   Related to the previous point, a future version should include a searchable item catalog and real-time availability check.
+Additionally, supermarket admins should be able to manage this catalog—adding, removing, or editing items as needed.

+**4. Order Input Validation**
+   The current `check_order()` feature displays the cart contents but relies on users to verify their inputs.
+Future updates should enhance this by flagging potential anomalies, such as unusually high quantities (e.g., ordering 200 fried chickens), and prompting users to review before proceeding.

+**5. Advanced Admin Features**
+   At this stage, admin functionality is limited to viewing raw transaction data in dictionary format.
+Future enhancements could include analytics tools such as top-selling product rankings, transaction summaries, and visual sales dashboards for trend monitoring and decision-making.

+---